Xetibo/ReSet-Doc/sections/result/application.typ

 use the optimal amount of screen space available.
 This translates to a window that doesn't feel empty, even on ultrawide monitors.
 At the same time, the flowbox provides the response design aspects that users have gotten used to on web applications.
-Meaning that ReSet can also be used on vertical monitors without issue.
+This means that ReSet can also be used on vertical monitors without issue.

 #subsubsection("Listeners")